 Ans: IGNOU is one of the famous universities for distance education and the degree is valid in terms of job or further education.

-Ques 6: Is IGNOU conduct an entrance exam for MSW degree admission?
+Ques 6: Does IGNOU conduct an entrance exam for MSW admission 2025?

 Ans: IGNOU University does not conduct any entrance for MSW course admission.
-However, students must qualify BSW degree.
+However, students must qualify Bachelor’s degree (preferably BSW).

-Ques 7: What type of jog I can get after IGNOU MSW?
+Ques 7: What type of job I can get after IGNOU MSW admission 2025?

 Ans: After completing an MSW course at IGNOU University.
-Students can join various fields such as medical, NGOs, Rehabilitation, etc.
+Students can join various fields such as medicine, NGOs, Rehabilitation, etc.